oss-slu/core_desk/doc/its/index.md

   - **SWR**: SWR is used for data fetching in the frontend.
 SWR is a first-party library by Vercel and is used for caching and fetching data from the backend.
 We use it sparingly for its caching capabilities and its ability to handle stale data.
 It is only used on non-critical and non-sensitive data.
   - **Three**: Three is used for rendering 3D models in the frontend.
 Three is a first-party library by the Three.js team and is used for rendering 3D models in the browser.
 Three is given access to the canvas element and file URLs.
   - **Moment**: Moment is used for date formatting in the frontend.
 Moment is a well-tested library and is given access to only the date and time fields of the application.

+## Code Quality and Testing

+Integration testing is used to ensure consistent and expected behavior across the entire codebase including keeping track of database state.
+When tests are run, a database instance is spun up and seeded with minimal test data.
+Tests are run against this database and the database is torn down after the tests are complete.
+This ensures that tests are isolated and that the database is in a known state before each test run.